isomerpages/sndgo-corp/_about-smart-nation/transforming-singapore-through-technology.md

 ### Living Laboratory

-Research and innovation initiatives such as <a href="https://www.nrf.gov.sg/about-nrf/rie-ecosystem" target="_blank">Research, Innovation and Enterprise</a> and <a href="https://www.aisingapore.org/" target="_blank">AI Singapore</a> allow us to leverage emerging tech breakthroughs to drive our Smart Nation goals.
+Research and innovation initiatives such as <a href="https://www.nrf.gov.sg/about-nrf/rie-ecosystem">Research, Innovation and Enterprise</a> and <a href="https://www.aisingapore.org/">AI Singapore</a> allow us to leverage emerging tech breakthroughs to drive our Smart Nation goals.
 Our Digital Economy is also an attractive hotbed for companies and researchers to develop, prototype and pilot their technological solutions.

 ### Industry and Start-up Ecosystem

-Singapore’s start-up ecosystem is built on a strong network of venture capitalists, MNCs, start-up accelerators such as <a href="https://www.jtc.gov.sg/industrial-land-and-space/Pages/jtc-launchpad.aspx" target="_blank">JTC Launchpad</a> and the <a href="https://www.sginnovate.com/" target="_blank">SGInnovate</a> .
+Singapore’s start-up ecosystem is built on a strong network of venture capitalists, MNCs, start-up accelerators such as <a href="https://www.jtc.gov.sg/industrial-land-and-space/Pages/jtc-launchpad.aspx">JTC Launchpad</a> and the <a href="https://www.sginnovate.com/">SGInnovate</a> .
 Currently, we are developing the [Punggol Digital District (PDD)](/initiatives/strategic-national-projects/punggol-digital-district) as an attractive hotbed for the world’s best tech companies and talents to converge, innovate and create iconic solutions to boost our Digital Economy.

 ### Cybersecurity and Data Privacy